What Happens When FEMA Updates Your Flood Map?

 What You Can Do

-- Check for preliminary maps: Visit the FEMA Map Service Center to see if a preliminary FIRM has been issued for your community.
+- Visit the FEMA Map Service Center to check for preliminary maps.
 This gives you advance notice of potential changes before they become effective.

-- Submit an appeal during the review period: If you believe the preliminary map is inaccurate for your property, you can submit scientific or technical data during the appeal period.
+- If you believe the preliminary map is inaccurate for your property, submit scientific or technical data during the appeal period.
 An Elevation Certificate from a licensed surveyor is often the strongest evidence.

-- Apply for a LOMA after the map becomes effective: If you missed the appeal period or acquired new data, you can apply for a Letter of Map Amendment (LOMA) to have your property individually reclassified if your natural ground elevation is above the BFE.
+- If you missed the appeal period or acquired new data, apply for a Letter of Map Amendment (LOMA) to have your property individually reclassified if your natural ground elevation is above the BFE.

-- Maintain continuous coverage: If you currently have flood insurance, maintaining continuous coverage protects your eligibility for certain grandfathering provisions and prevents gaps that could be costly if your zone changes.
+- If you currently have flood insurance, maintain continuous coverage.
+This protects your eligibility for certain grandfathering provisions and prevents gaps that could be costly if your zone changes.

 A Note on Grandfathering